JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - Sensor entities for Network SSID, Signal Level, RSSI
 - Button entity for Reboot and Ringing the chime

-Additionally, following services are available:
+Additionally, following services are available for cameras with PTZ:

 <details>
   <summary>tapo_control.save_preset</summary>